nfdmagalhaes-droid/valentine-website-2025/README.md

 // Final Celebration
 celebration: {
     title: "Yay!
-I'm the luckiest person in the universe...",     // Celebration title
+I'm the luckiest dumbass in the universe and beyond...",     // Celebration title
-    message: "Now come get your gift...",          // Celebration message
+    message: "18h be ready for a day to remember...",          // Celebration message
     emojis: "🎁💖🤗💝💋❤️🐰💕"                        // Celebration emojis
 }